Global Business and Economics in London with Internship

 This program offers the opportunity to gain real international work experience in the field of economics and business and earn major satisfying upper division Business Administration and/or Economics credit, all while immersing yourself in one of the most significant and fascinating international cities in the world.
 Gain practical and professional experience in an individualized internship placement in a variety of industry sectors.
 This intensive program in a fast-paced city will require you to balance your academic, work, and personal responsibilities while allowing you to make progress towards your educational, professional, and personal goals by experiencing all that London has to offer.

 Note: if you participate in an internship, you must apply for a Visa to the UK.
-This will require applying to UKVI for a student visa, going to a biometric appointment at a UK VFS office, and then sending your passport to the VFS office to get the visa pasted in.
+This will require applying to UKVI for a student visa, going to a biometric appointment at a USCIS office (Portland has the only one in Oregon), and then sending your passport to New York to get the visa pasted in.

 |Term||Year||Priority Deadline||Deadline||Arrival Date||Departure Date|